Report

 Discusses certain methodological problems in the economics literature related to the demand for medical care.
 There are two principal problems examined: misspecification of how insurance affects demand, and aggregation across services or across individuals.
 It is shown that in both cases estimates contained in the literature are inconsistent.
 Where possible, the direction of the inconsistency is obtained a priori.
 The paper also makes estimates of the magnitude of the inconsistency; the demand elasticities estimated in the economics literature may be overstated by a factor of three or more.

-This report is part of the RAND Corporation report series.
-The report was a product of the RAND Corporation from 1948 to 1993 that represented the principal publication documenting and transmitting RAND's major research findings and final research.
+This publication is part of the RAND report series.
+The report series, a product of RAND from 1948 to 1993, represented the principal publication documenting and transmitting RAND's major research findings and final research.

-The RAND Corporation is a nonprofit institution that helps improve policy and decisionmaking through research and analysis.
+RAND is a nonprofit institution that helps improve policy and decisionmaking through research and analysis.
 RAND's publications do not necessarily reflect the opinions of its research clients and sponsors.